 Firefighters are in charge of putting out fires and responding to other types of emergencies.
 Many national and regional governments hire people for a variety of firefighter jobs, ranging from entry-level to upper management positions.
-The qualifications required for various firefighter jobs vary region; some firefighters work in entry-level positions, while others require a college diploma.
+The qualifications required for various firefighter jobs vary by region; some firefighters work in entry-level positions, while others require a college diploma.

 Firefighters who work as entry-level firefighters are taught how to use hoses, ladders, and other safety equipment.
 These individuals are responsible for attempting to rescue accident victims and removing safety hazards such as fires and chemical spills.
 Junior firefighters must pass a physical examination and a written exam, but many employers do not require applicants to have prior emergency service experience.